 The typewriters which are exhibited in three showcases are partly true rarities and date back to 1884.
 Also the wooden typewriter from 1868 of Peter Mitterhofer can be admired.
 The South Tyrolean is regarded as the inventor of the typewriter.
 In his home village Parcines near Merano in South Tyrol (Italy), a typewriter museum is dedicated to him.
 Also electronic typewriters of today, special machines like a Braille typewriter, teletypewriters and scramblers are exhibited.

 Once a year, mostly as part of the “Long Night of Museums”, a special exhibition with current exhibits takes place.
 The museum is barrier-free.
 By the way: the last typewriter was produced in 2011, when the last factory for mechanical typewriters in India closed its doors.

 Where: Andrä-Angerer alley, Wattens

 Characteristics: unique typewriter museum with plenty of rarities

 from Tuesday to Friday from 2 to 5 pm

 open also on Wednesdays from 9 am to noon time

-Thursdays evening guided tour (on reservation)
+Thursdays guided evening tour (on reservation)

-closed on weekends, Mondays and public holidays
+closed at the weekend, on Mondays and public holidays